EzaldeenEsawi/EzaldeenEsawi/README.md

 - 👋 Hi, I’m @EzaldeenEsawi
 - 👀 I’m interested in data science and RNAseq
 - 🌱 I’m currently learning R programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ..

 <!---
 EzaldeenEsawi/EzaldeenEsawi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.